greggman/uzip-module/README.md

 Also I spent about an hour trying to get ES6 modules to work with mocha in node but failed so got sick of wasting time and used puppeteer.
 Patches welcome to remove that dependency.

+I didn't make a non-ES6 version.
+If it's important submit a PR and I'll take a look.